 The quaint canals, cobblestone streets and Markt Square offer picturesque scenes everywhere you turn, plus waffle shops, chocolate stores and boutiques for shoppers.

 The best way to experience Bruges, though, is an overnight visit.
 By staying overnight in a Bruges hotel, you will get to experience Bruges after the day trippers have all gone home.

 If you are looking for unusual places to stay in Bruges, there’s even a barge hotel you can sleep in!
 Use this guide to find the best places to stay in Bruges, including the best area for tourists, and Bruges accommodation options for every budget.
 Keep reading to decide where to stay in Bruges, Belgium.

-We will cover off all types of Bruges accommodation options from Hostels to luxury Bruges hotels as well as how to decide where to stay in Bruges, the best Bruges hotels, best places in Bruges to visit, the best places to stay in Bruges, hotels near Bruges attractions, Bruges neighborhood guide and many more.
+Check out the below guide on where to stay in Bruges Belgium, accommodation in Brugge, best places in Bruges to visit, the best places to stay in Bruges, hotels near Bruges attractions, Bruges neighborhood guide and many more.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Bruges City Centre – Where to stay in Bruges for first timers

 The most popular spot for tourists in Bruges is the City Centre, sometimes referred to as “in the Ring” because of the Ring Road circling the area.

 The hub of all activities in Bruges is Market Square, easily located by the 83-metre-tall belfry.

 Take a look at our recommended best hotels in Bruges city centre below…